sumberg/kex_japan_2018/report/report.md

 When incorporating legacy information systems into modern systems, there are usually three popular approaches: redevelopment, wrapping and migration.[@Bisbal1999, p.2-4] While redeveloping an entire system is usually the best option in the long run, it is also the most expensive and risky.
 Therefore, migration is usually a more popular method, as it provides an interface to control the legacy components, while retaining its data and functionality.
 However, migrating systems to a modern platform can lead to unexpected behaviour, with a notable example being NASA’s Ariane 5 flight 501.[@Dowson1997;@Ariane-Board-Report]

 When redevelopment and migration is too risky or expensive, wrapping offers a cost-effective option with less risk.
 It surrounds existing data, systems and interfaces with new interfaces, giving the legacy components a "new and improved" look [@Bisbal1999, p.
 3], and lets organizations reuse trusted components in a new, more up-to-date manner.
-While these methodologies and frameworks usually focus on legacy software systems, they are very much applicable to hardware systems and components as well.
+While these methods usually focus on legacy software systems, they are very much applicable to hardware systems and components as well.

-One way of wrapping a legacy hardware component is detailed in the hobby project NESizer2 by _Johan Fjeldtvedt_.[@NESizer2_GitHub] The project is a MIDI controlled synthesizer, using the original _Audio Processing Unit_ (APU) found embedded in a RP2A03 microprocessor - the microprocessor used in the Nintendo Entertainment System.
+One way of wrapping a legacy hardware component is detailed in the hobby project NESizer2 by _Johan Fjeldtvedt_.[@NESizer2_GitHub] The project is a MIDI controlled synthesizer, using the original _Audio Processing Unit_ (APU) found embedded in the RP2A03 microprocessor, the microprocessor used in the Nintendo Entertainment System based on the MOS Technology 6502 architecture.
 In his method he uses a modern microcontroller to handle the normal functionality of a MIDI-controller aswell as controlling the RP2A03 by dynamically injecting instructions into the microprocessor when the APU is needed.

 ## Problem

 To address the issues of unexpected behaviour in an otherwise proven, well functioning system, the solution could be to keep only the crucial legacy components including their hardware platforms, and provide an interface for a modern system to control them - creating a wrapper for both hardware and software.
 While there exists implementations of similar approaches, they are often designed with a specific functionality of the legacy component in mind, and as such does not provide a method of controlling the component for a general use case.
 This poses the question;

-Could these specific implementations be generalized into methods of controlling a legacy component, without any specific use case in mind?
-If so, how well do they perform as a means of modernization?
+_Could these specific implementations be generalized into methods of controlling a legacy component, without any specific use case in mind?
+If so, how well do they perform as a means of modernization?_

 To try and answer these questions, we will investigate the method used in the NESizer2 project, hereafter referred to as _The NESizer2 method_, to see if it can be expanded upon to be used as a _wrapper_ for the RP2A03 microprocessor.
 The method is considered a wrapper if it can allow a general use case of the microcontroller - specifically if it can successfully utilize the entire instruction set of the processor, thereby allowing any RP2A03 program to be run through the wrapper.

 ## Purpose

-The purpose of this report is to investigate how the NESizer2 method performs as a means of modernization, by repurposing the method to handle the entire instruction set of the RP2A03/6502 microprocessor, and measuring its performance in speed of execution aswell as investigating the complexity of implementing the method.
+The purpose of this report is to investigate how the NESizer2 method performs as a means of modernization, by repurposing the method to handle the entire instruction set of the RP2A03 microprocessor, and measuring its performance in speed of execution as well as other key parameters.

 The purpose of the work is to provide some insight to how well a relatively simple method of wrapping an outdated microprocessor can be expanded upon to function as method of modernizing a legacy embedded system.
 Although our work is very basic and does not cover the entirety of how to wrap a whole legacy system, we hope our findings can be used as a future reference for others interested in modernizing embedded hardware.